-2.1 What are the principal legal structures used for Alternative Investment Funds?
+2.1 What are the principal legal structures used for Alternative Investment Funds (including reference where relevant to local asset holding companies)?

 The three types of vehicles most commonly utilised by Cayman Islands investment funds are: exempted companies; exempted limited partnerships ("ELPs"); and exempted unit trusts.
 The term "exempted" in this context means that the vehicle is eligible to apply to the Cayman Islands government for an undertaking (lasting 20 or 50 years depending on the type of vehicle) that if any taxation is introduced in the Cayman Islands during the period to which the undertaking applies, such taxation will not apply to the vehicle in question.